Code of Student Conduct

 Student Conduct Records

-Students will have their student conduct record(s) maintained for seven years after their graduation date or withdrawal date except in cases of suspension and expulsion which will be kept indefinitely.
+Students will have their student conduct record(s) maintained for eight years from the date of the incident except in cases that resulted in sanctions of suspension and expulsion (which will be kept indefinitely).

 Records Requests: